alexislopes/C-You-Again/README.md

 # Uri-Iniciante
-A repository made to store all beginner excercices from URI
+A repository created to store all beginner excercices from URI